the clean

 HSX

 3D shaping to minimize neoclassical transport was further demonstrated with W7-X in Germany, a $1.2 billion statement of conviction for optimized stellarators by the German government.
 The largest experimental stellarator to date (5.5 m major radius), W7-X went online in 2015 and in 2018, it achieved a world record for stellarator fusion performance with the greatest triple product to date.
-With cooling system upgrades currently underway, it is targeted in 2022 to reach performance levels comparable to that of tokamaks and at run times of 30 minutes.
+With cooling system upgrades completed in 2022, W7-X is targeted in achieve another triple product world record and demonstrate steady state operation with a run time of 30 minutes.
 This will be an unprecedented duration for any fusion system.

 -X